Advanced Electrolysis (electro-cauterisation)

-Advanced cosmetic procedures is a safe and effective form of skin blemish reduction using electrolysis and is non-surgical and non-invasive.
+Advanced electrolysis is a safe and effective form of skin blemish reduction using electrolysis and is non-surgical and non-invasive.
 Electrolysis is best known as a permanent hair removal method which works by passing an electrical current into the root of the hair follicle and destroying it.
-However, electrical current can also be used to remove skin blemishes such as skin tags and thread veins.
+However, electrical current can also be used to remove skin blemishes such as skin tags, milia and some types of warts.
 The electrical current passes down a probe and into the skin where it effectively cauterises the blemish enabling it to be removed without surgery and with minimal discomfort.
-In most cases, only a couple of treatments may be needed to achieve results.
+In most cases, only a few treatments may be needed to achieve results, but results do vary and are individual.

-This treatment has been successfully used for many decades having started in the early 1900’s where electrolysis was often used to treat broken capillaries, warts, spider naevi, port-wine marks and even xanthoma (yellow pigmented spots on the eye lids).
-Since then the technologies and techniques have continually progressed, and we use the most up to date Apilus equipment and update our training regularly.
+This treatment has been successfully used for many decades having started in the early 1900’s where electrolysis was often used to treat broken capillaries, warts, and spider naevi.
+Since then the technologies and techniques have continually progressed, and we use the most up to date Apilus and Sterex equipment and update our training regularly.

-Monica is an experienced electrologist and is a registered BIAE member, and has post graduate certificates in Level 4 Advanced Electrolysis and in Advanced Cosmetic Procedures.
-Monica has been accredited with MASCED UK for the early detection and prevention of skin cancer and melanoma since 2018 and has also undertaken dermascopy training.
-We do not treat moles or any pigmented lesions without prior GP/Doctor consent, as well as any new or growing skin lesions of any type and advise our clients to monitor any change in skin blemish or mole and seek medical advice quickly if there is any change for example in colour, shape or growth.
+Monica is an experienced electrologist and is a registered BIAE member, and is qualified to Level 4 Advanced Electrolysis and Level 5 Advanced Blemish Removal.
+Monica has been accredited with MASCED UK for the early detection and prevention of skin cancer and melanoma since 2018 and has also undertaken dermoscopy training in 2019.
+We do not treat any new or growing skin lesion of any type and advise our clients to monitor any change in skin blemish or mole and seek medical advice quickly if there is any change for example in colour, shape or growth.
+Prior to treatment with electrolysis we normally advise clients to have their blemish checked by a GP/Doctor.

 At The Skin and Beauty Clinic our aim is to help you achieve ‘your best skin possible’ and an individual treatment plan will be devised according to your specific skin needs.

 Below is a list of the skin imperfections that may be treated, but please note that not all conditions listed may be treated safely and effectively in all persons.
-A consultation and patch test is needed to assess suitability for treatment, and the treatment and aftercare will be fully explained to you.
+A consultation and patch test is needed to assess suitability prior to any treatment of any blemish, and the treatment and aftercare will be fully explained to you.

 Blood Spots (Campbell de Morgans)